mwjchapman/IODeSHop/README.md

-This is some text in IODeShop file
+This is some text in IODeShop files